On a wine tour in Maastricht

 Wines at Bar1717

-After a few hours of shopping - after all, Maastricht is also a real shopping city - we conclude the wine trip at Bar1717, the wine bar of Thiessen Wijnkoopers.
+After a few hours of shopping - Maastricht is, after all, also a real shopping city - we end the wine trip at Bar1717.
+This is the wine bar of Thiessen Wijnkoopers.
 Here you can taste (almost) all wines from the collection of the oldest winery in the Netherlands.
 Although recently you can also drink a wine from its own label there.
 The mineral pinot gris called Guillaume, named after the winery's founder, was made in collaboration with Domein Holset and has only been on the market since the end of August.
 The kitchen brigade led by Daan Evers will provide a selection of appetisers.

 More wine - and culinary